 First Aid Kit

 Not everyone is going to need every tool in their emergency kit due to the nature of camping.
 When preparing your kit, keep in mind the type of environment you’re going to be camping in, how long you’ll be camping, and other similar factors in order to pick the right things for your kit.
+For example, you may want to have a burn first aid kit if you plan on making a lot of fires or plan to use a tent stove or a camping grill on your trip.
 However, no matter what, every camper should have a first-aid kit.

 First-aid kits typically include things like: